 Who are the Men of Faith Baptist Church?

 At FBC, we believe that a man of God rejects passivity, accepts responsibility, leads courageously, and expects God’s greater reward.
-Therefore, the Men’s Ministry exists to equip men to be the leaders God created them to be in their homes, in the church, and to the world through concerted prayer, purposeful Bible studies, and opportunities for sharpening in a community of godly men.
+Therefore, the Men’s Ministry equips men to be the leaders God created them to be in their homes, in the church, and to the world through concerted prayer, purposeful Bible studies, and opportunities for sharpening in a community of godly men.

 Recommended Reading for Men